 The adult is gray-brown and about 5/8 inch long.
 Eggs are brick-red and are laid in clusters in the angles between veins on leaf undersides.
 Young bugs are green and red.
 Older bugs develop a grayish-white color.

 Manage insects by thorough fall garden cleanup to deprive over-wintering adults of shelter.
 Mulches tend to increase problems as they give insects cover.
 Stimulate fast growth of vines by planting in warm weather and fertilizating.
 Hand pick adults and crush eggs or remove leaves bearing eggs.
-Carbaryl may be effective if particular attention is given to the base of plants where they cluster during warm periods.
-Diatomaceous earth and pyrethrin mixtures may be effective.
+Diatomaceous earth and pyrethrin applied to the base of the plant may be effective.
+A few other insecticides, including those with esfenvalerate, permethrin, or carbaryl as the active ingredient, can also control squash bug.

 For more information, see the following Colorado State University Extension fact sheet(s).